 2 teaspoons granulated sugar

-4 cups plus 1 tablespoon of all-purpose flour, plus more for dusting board
+4 cups plus 1 tablespoon of all-purpose flour, plus more for dusting the board

 1 teaspoon Kosher salt